-Three former residence buildings on Old Shell Road and one on College Lane immediately north of Murray Hall serve as residences for the Jesuit community.
+Three former residence buildings on Old Shell Road and one on College Lane north of the Viragh complex serve as residences for the Jesuit community.

 The Campus Center was built in 1964 and expanded in 1992.
 This building provides ample and comfortable dining and lounging facilities and contains the Barnes & Noble College Book Store, several meeting rooms and game rooms, the offices of Student Affairs and Student Government, Campus Ministry, and the President's Room.